radiorabe/klangbecken/doc/design.md

 Radio Bern RaBe is an open comunity radio based in Bern, Switzerland.
 The station is driven by volunteers, broadcasting more than 80 different shows in more than 20 languages live from our studios.

 When no live or pre-programmed radio shows are on air, we broadcast a twentyfour hour music program, the _Klangbecken_.
-This project implements the software needed for the _Klangbecken_.
+This project implements the software for the _Klangbecken_.

 ## Requirements